ApeWorX/ape-titanoboa/README.md

 ### Fast Mode

 By default, `ape-titanoboa` runs boa in "fast mode".
-To disable fast mode, configure the plugin like this:
+To disable fast mode, configure the plugin with `fast_mode: False`:

 ```yaml
 titanoboa: